-All intellectual property rights are owned by the EU BON consortium members and protected by the applicable laws.
-Except where otherwise specified, all document contents are: "© EU BON project".
-This document is published in open access and distributed under the terms of the Creative Commons Attribution License 3.0 (CC-BY), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+© Runnel V et al. This is an open access article distributed under the terms of the Creative Commons Attribution License (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.